f1ori/linux-pinetab2-fedora/Documentation/admin-guide/reporting-issues.rst

 a reply asking for instructions how to do that.
 But before going that route try to find the answer own your own by searching the internet; alternatively consider asking in other places for advice.
-For example ask a friend or post about it to a chatroom or forum you normally hang out.
+For example ask a friend or post about it to a chat room or forum you normally hang out.

 **Be patient**: If you are really lucky you might get a reply to your report within a few hours.
-But most of the time it will take longer, as maintainers are scattered around the globe and thus might be in a different time zone – one where they already enjoy their night away from keyboard.
+But most of the time it will take longer, as maintainers are scattered around the globe and thus might be in a different time zone – one where they already enjoy their night away from the keyboard.

 In general, kernel developers will take one to five business days to respond to reports.
 Sometimes it will take longer, as they might be busy with the merge